 You can use vulnerability scanners that can help test the strength of your website to fight cybercrime.

-It will run a fake cyberattack on your website to figure out the vulnerabilities in it.
+It will run a fake cyberattack on your website to figure out its vulnerabilities in it.
 Scanners will run real-time scans so that you can see how your plugins, SSL certs, firewalls, anti-viruses, and other security protocols are performing under attack.

 Though many startups won’t want to invest in it, if you want to have a secure business online, then a vulnerability scanner is your best bet.